oliverfoggin/swift-composable-analytics/README.md

 This keeps all of your analytics out of your working code but still in a place that makes it easy to see and reason about what analytics your app is sending.

+As most analytics will probably be events without any properties the `AnalyticsData` is expressible by string literal.
+So, `.event(name: "SomeName")` and `"SomeName"` are equivalent.

 As a personal preference,  I tend to use `default: return nil` at the end of it. `nil` is returned from the `AnalyticsReducer` for any action/state combination when you don't want it to send analytics.
 So it is a lot more convenient to wrap them all up in a `default` case at the end of the switch rather than list out all the actions and return `nil` from each.

 ## Custom Analytics Clients